 suggesting that the cross didn’t accomplish this.
 That is, He didn’t make

-propitiation for sin on the day of his crucifixion.
+propitiation for sin on the day of His crucifixion.
 The sacrifice was made,

 said, “It is finished,” He probably meant a lot of things, the main thing

-being His suffering was finished, His purpose for coming to this world and
+being His suffering was finished; His purpose for coming to this world and

-living as a man in the weakness of sinful flesh.
-Repossessing the keys of the
+living as a man in the weakness of human flesh was finished.
+Taking away Satan’s authority as god of this world

 heaven.